ktekinay/Xojo-TOML/README.md

 **Note**: While similar to **`DateTime`**, the **`M_TOML.LocalTime`** class is not a subclass of an existing Xojo class.

+## Unit Tests

+The project's unit tests includes files from the [Burnt Sushi TOML test project](https://github.com/BurntSushi/toml-test) on GitHub.
+See the project for details.

+Some of those tests were disabled because this parser is more tolerant than the spec when it comes to end-of-line characters.
+In practice, this should make no real-world difference.

 ## Comments and Contributions

 All contributions to this project will be gratefully considered.
 Fork this repo to your own, then submit your changes via a Pull Request.